-Safe Earwax Removal And Ear Cleaning
+Safe Cerumen Removal And Ear Cleaning

 That sticky, wax-like oil or earwax that comes out of your ears is produced by specialized glands in the ear canal for lubrication as well as cleaning out dirt and debris.
 Because earwax, or cerumen, provides natural benefits that affect ear health, removing earwax yourself has the potential to cause damage to your ears.

 Digging earwax out of your ears with a cotton swab or applying OTC earwax remedies rather than consulting a hearing care professional can upset the delicate balance necessary to keep your ears healthy.
-Flex Audiology provides safer earwax removal and ear cleaning for patients who produce excessive earwax.
+Flex Audiology provides safer cerumen removal and ear cleaning for patients who produce excessive earwax.

 What Are The Symptoms Of Earwax Buildup?